 Maybe you’ve just got the keys to your new HDB flat, and are already brimming with renovation ideas.
 Walk-in wardrobes?
 Feature walls?
 Bar counters?
 Bring ‘em on.
+What about in terms of kid-friendly renovations, though?

-Take a breather though, and give a little thought to more long-term horizons.
+Give a little thought to more long-term horizons.
 After all, renovation costs can get hefty and you wouldn’t want to shell out yet another round of cash if little ones make an appearance in your 5-year-plan – accidentally or otherwise.

 Check out more renovation and BTO-related articles: